jmorse/numbness/README.md

 formula that satisfies them are:
  * Distribution of opponents

-As for changing these constraints, they're all defined at the start of the python formula generator.
-They can be changed, but it's **not really recommended until some more documentation materialises**.
-Changing some things requires the bitwidths of the underlying formula to be changed too; some other factors such as there being four teams per match, and always a multiple of four number of teams, are built in at a more fundemental level.
-Hang around and these things will be slowly massaged out.

 ## Usage ##

 There are two sets of options that schedule.py will take, covering the constraints placed on the schedule being searched for, and the syntax it's printed in.
 By default, a schedule for 13 rounds of 4 teams per match, with 32 teams will be printed in the QFBV format.
 The options are: